shanect7/video-game-tittle-screen-design/README.md

 `color`

+In order to set a color, we will be using **hex** color codes to use a specific color.
+In this case, we will be using the hex color code: **#fafd11**

+If you'd like to see which hex color codes are associated with every color, [click here](https://g.co/kgs/G5t99bA) or search up "color picker" on Google.

 AND

 `text-shadow`

-Such property can hold up to four values, as designated below:
+The `text-shadow` property can hold up to four values, as designated below:
 ```
 text-shadow: offset-x, offset-y, blur-radius, color;
 ```